Search other articles

 If you are a benefits-eligible employee and plan to complete six “Berries” for a $100 incentive, you can earn up to two of those Berries by running in any running/walking “organized races” on or off the Stanford campus.
-Just keep your race results or proof of completion and submit them, along with this Validation Form.

 Learn more about Berries and the BeWell Program.